 Insulation and Airflow

 Insulating your walls and attic will save you a lot on heating and cooling your home.
 Making sure that any openings to the outside are properly sealed will also help reduce on spending.
 Windows are a huge factor in airflow, which is why it is important to choose highly rated Energy Star windows when building a new house.
 Windows that seal better will slow the the transfer of heat between your house and the outdoors.
-The placement of windows throughout the house should be designed to increase airflow when using airflow to cool your house during hot days.
+The placement of windows throughout the house should be designed to efficiently move air through the house when using outside air to cool your house during hot days.

 A cool roof is one that has been designed to reflect more sunlight and absorb less heat than a standard roof.
 Cool roofs can be made of a highly reflective type of paint, a sheet covering, or highly reflective tiles or shingles.